SilexConsulting/puppet-elda/README.markdown

-# elda #
+# E.L.D.A.
+Puppet module #

-This is the elda module.
-It provides an Elda API front end using a Tomcat server.
+This module provides a front end for elda using a Tomcat server.

-Actions: DOWNLOAD & MOVE Elda war file to tomcat web apps directory using url $host:8080/organogram
+Actions: Downloads war file to tomcat web apps directory at this url -> $host:8080/organogram

 Requires: Tomcat server